Charlieo123/solana_transaction/README.md

-# solana connector through phantom wallet extension and can be set to send to an address
+# solana connector through phantom wallet extension and can be set to send to an address - made with ChatGPT